Avvaiyar (12th-century poet)

-Avvaiyar was a Tamil poet who lived during the period of Kambar and Ottakoothar during the reign of the Chola dynasty in the twelfth century.
+Avvaiyar was a Tamil poet who lived contemporaneous to Kambar and Ottakoothar, during the reign of the Chola dynasty in the 12th century in present-day Tamil Nadu, India.
 She is often imagined as an old and intelligent lady by Tamil people.
-Many poems and the Avvai Kural, comprising 310 kurals in 31 chapters, belong to this period.
-She is most widely known for her 'Aathichoodi', 'Kondrai Vendhan', 'Nalvazhi' and 'Moodhurai'.
-The name Avvaiyar means a 'respectable good woman', hence a generic title; her personal name is not known.
+Many poems and the Avvai Kural, comprising 310 verses in 31 chapters, is credited to her.
+She is known for her Tamil language didactic poetry Aathichoodi, Kondrai Vendhan, Nalvazhi and Moodhurai.

+The name Avvaiyar in Tamil is defined as a respectable good woman and was considered an honorific.
+Her given name is not known.